 We have learned of the deaths of the following members of the College of Chemistry community.
 Listed below are their names, UC Berkeley degree(s), and information about their academic and work history if known.
-We have also provided a link to an online obituary when available.

 Charles B. Harris, Professor Emeritus of Chemistry

 (3/10/20) Charles was born in New York in 1940 but spent most of his youth in Grosse Pointe, Michigan, a suburb just outside of Detroit.
 He earned his bachelor's degree from the University of Michigan in 1963 and his Ph.D. degree from MIT in 1966.
 Charles joined the Berkeley faculty in the Department of Chemistry in 1967.
 In 2003, Charles became Chair of the Department of Chemistry and then served as Dean of the College of Chemistry from 2004 through 2007.
 He was also a faculty scientist at the Lawrence Berkeley National Laboratory and served in various administrative roles.
 Charles retired in 2015 but remained an important part of the chemistry community.